ricomariani/CG-SQL-author/CQL_Guide/generated/guide.md

 -----

-### CQL0492: assignment operator may only appear in the leftmost (usual) assignment position, 'op'
+### CQL0492:  operator found in an invalid position 'operator'

+There are several cases here:

 Assigment expressions are only allowed so as to make the SET keyword optional for readability.